 HIV and Gay and Bisexual Men (HIVinfo) – This fact sheet examines how HIV affects gay and bisexual men, factors that put gay and bisexual men at risk for HIV infection, HIV testing recommendations, and steps gay and bisexual men can take to protect themselves and their partners from HIV infection.
 Also available in Spanish.

-MSM Clients: Ryan White HIV/AIDS Program, 2019 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of clients in the Ryan White HIV/AIDS Program (RWHAP) who are gay, bisexual, or other men who have sex with men (MSM).
-Nearly half (47.2%) of the approximately 568,000 RWHAP clients in 2019 were MSM.
-Among MSM clients, 39.9% were age 50 years or older, over half (51.7%) lived at or below the federal poverty level, and 89.1% were virally suppressed.
+Gay, Bisexual, and Other Men Who Have Sex with Men (MSM) Clients: Ryan White HIV/AIDS Program, 2020 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of clients in the Ryan White HIV/AIDS Program (RWHAP) who are gay, bisexual, or other men who have sex with men (MSM).
+Approximately half (48%) of the nearly 562,000 RWHAP clients in 2020 were MSM.
+Among MSM clients, about 41% were age 50 years or older, over half (53%) lived at or below the federal poverty level, and 90% were virally suppressed.
 More detailed information is provided about these and other demographic characteristics.

 Highlighted CDC HIV Prevention Activities Concerning HIV and African American Gay and Bisexual Men (CDC) – This issue brief focuses on HIV prevention, surveillance, awareness-raising, community-engagement, behavioral interventions, research, and other activities to address the HIV epidemic among African American gay and bisexual men.